 It is the responsibility of the student to be informed of and to observe all regulations and procedures regarding the payment of fees and the entitlement to refunds.
-In no case will a regulation be waived or an exception granted because a student is unfamiliar with the regulation or asserts that they were not informed by an advisor or other authority.
+In no case will a regulation be waived or an exception granted because a student is unfamiliar with the regulation or asserts that an advisor or other authority did not inform them.